patricecolet/modulePre/README.md

 And then we're back on remote terminal, now we can use rsync command using target's ip address:
 >$: cd modulePre <br />
 $: rsync -avuP patch@"raspberry ip address":/home/patch/modulePre/PureData/compositions/myComposition/myPatch.pd PureData/compositions/"myComposition"/

+### Using modulePre on macos

+On macos the following command will enable script execution:

+>%: chmod +x PureData/script/*.sh